The lifted functional approach to mean field games with common noise: The lifted functional approach

 given a suitable lifted functional $\hat{\varphi}(t,\omega,y)$ of $\varphi(t,\omega)$.
 This formula follows as a consequence of Keller-Zhang \cite{keller2016pathwise}, recited as (2.5) and (2.11) of Buckdahn-Keller-Ma-Zhang \cite{buckdahn2015fully}.

-However, getting to the point of this remark, we otherwise omit this intermediate path-by-path notion since (besides being less straightforward for calculations in our opinion) it does not exhibit that there is an underlying duality between the two equations at a pathwise level, as our compensated system \eqref{liftedsystemintro} does.
+However, getting to the point of this remark, we otherwise omit this intermediate path-by-path notion since (besides being less straightforward for calculations and estimates for a fixed point in our opinion) it does not exhibit that there is an underlying duality between the two equations at a pathwise level, as our compensated system \eqref{liftedsystemintro} does.
 Indeed, eliminating the ``$d\bomega_t$'' term would seem to require averaging the paths over Wiener measure, thus leaving the pathwise formulation. \end{remark}